THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 </tbody>
 </table>

-the output of LPM and Logit
+Comparison of LPM and Logit

 From these tables, the accuracy rate of the linear model is 0.753(=75.3%) and that of the logit model is 0.748(=74.8%).
 Also, each